migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-08-21 Wed: [Implemented](https://github.com/sunwavesun/pcli/commit/f53c6d5e58971912db574b9978f06409463c0fbf) Uniswap V3 and Panoptic pool core functionality.
+It was previously implemented but had to be rewritten due to bug related to token transfer and pool creation.

 2024-08-20 Tue: Fixed the bug.
 The transactions must be sent using `legacy` mode.
 If not, the transactions will be processed in ununiformed order.
 Will make the repo public tomorrow.

 2024-08-19 Mon: Continued working on fixing the continuous bug.
 Seems to be problem with legacy and / or slow mode.
 Will continue tomorrow on fixing the cause.